Selecting an Anchor Rode

 If you own a boat over 40' of length and cruise to lots of different anchorages with a variety of seabed types, you should consider an all-chain anchor rode.
 There's nothing like the feeling of security provided by the strength and abrasion resistance of chain for open-water and heavy-weather anchorages.

 The negative side of chain is its weight.
 Since boats require 200' or more of chain for an all-chain rode, and since chain is very heavy, all that chain adds up to a bunch of weight in the bow of a boat.
-That's why many boaters (and especially sailboat owners with big and lightweight boats) choose higher-strength Grade 40 or Grade 70 chain.
-These save about 30% of the weight since you can "go down a size" in chain, yet achieve the same working load and ultimate strength.
+That's why many boaters (and especially sailboat owners with big and lightweight boats) choose higher-strength Grade 43 or Grade 70 chain.
+High-strength chain like these enables you to go down a size which reduces the chain's weight by about 30%, while achieving the same working load capacity and ultimate strength.

 Matching anchor chain to a specific vessel can be challenging, since the windage of the vessel is probably the key selection factor, and windage is hard to determine.
 You might want to consult a naval architect or marine surveyor for advice on how to size ground tackle on boats over 60' or so.
-The West Marine Annual Catalog and West Advisor articles have suggestions on how to size this gear on boats up to about 60' or 70'.
+Our West Advisor articles have suggestions on how to size this gear on boats up to about 60' or 70'.

 Determining the length of anchor chain is based on the maximum water depth and the freeboard of the vessel, but since chain is so heavy, generally you can plan on using 4:1 scope.
 And, due to the weight of the chain, you actually need less scope as the water depth increases.
 Many boats will use 200–250' of chain.
 Others may use 200' of chain and then bend on another 300' of line for extremely deep anchorages.
 Regardless of whether you use nylon rode, it's extremely important that boats with chain rode have some nylon at the bitter end so that the anchor rode can be cut in an emergency.

-When recommending anchor rodes for our customers, we generally use the following guidelines:
+When recommending anchor rodes we generally use the following guidelines:

 In general the load on an anchor line varies with the square of the LOA of the boat.
 A high windage, heavy displacement boat such as a trawler or fishing boat will require heavier anchor rode than an ultra-light racing sailboat of the same LOA.
 As a general guide, for winds up to 30 knots, we recommend the following anchor line and chain diameters, using three-strand, high quality line.
 This table assumes an 8:1 working load ratio.